desirajusantosh/me/content/en/home/index.md

 headless: true
 ---

-I'm a hardware engineer living in the bay area
+I'm a product engineer living in the bay area